jed-gore/chatgpt_management_transcripts/README.md

 # CONCLUSION

-I used Capital One's most recent conference call transcript, filtered (by hand) down to just management talking.
+I used anther credit card company's - Capital One (COF) - most recent conference call transcript, filtered (by hand) down to just management talking to see if our DFS based classifier would carry over.

 ![image](https://user-images.githubusercontent.com/39496491/218328386-2300ebd1-7b4a-4927-b6de-cd56f84b15a7.png)

-As I feared, the RF model classed the majority of management statements as "guidance".
+As I feared, the RF model classed a majority of management statements as "guidance"*, likely more than would be validated by a domain expert.
-(This is a Type 1 Error which probably falls out from the domain-specific issue of "financial guidance" vs ChatGPT being a more generally trained language model.
-Also, the English language doesn't actually have a future tense - a strange quirk which bedeviled my work in this area in prior years and which makes simple "tense" classifiers inaccurate in practice in English.)

 ![image](https://user-images.githubusercontent.com/39496491/218328436-d88132ee-54b7-4f8e-b5fa-56c8313e6329.png)

-I then used the LR model in order to rank order the snippets, and the results were more useful.
+Therefore, I then used the LR model in order to rank order the snippets, and the results were more useful.

 ![image](https://user-images.githubusercontent.com/39496491/218328476-19d04e88-4002-4be8-bc67-8fdc18be291a.png)